nirtamir2/talks/2025-06-25/src/slides.md

 Those small details create magic.

-It proves that we care about user experience.
+We feel that someone care about our user experience.
-And it builds trust.
+So we trust the project.
 -->

 ---